 In 2006, Henke became Professor of Aeronautics and Astronautics at the Technical University of Rhineland Westphalia (Rheinisch-Westfälische Technische Hochschule; RWTH) in Aachen and Head of the Institute of Aerospace Technology (Institut für Luft- und Raumfahrt; ILR) there.
 At RWTH Aachen, Henke was involved in design, evaluation and simulation capabilities as well asin the development of a facility for conducting field measurements on aircraft noise emissions.
 He founded new courses on aircraft design and aircraft systems technology and was a member of various bodies such as the Faculty Council, the Teaching Committee and the RWTH Ethics Commission.

 Alongside his work at Airbus and at RWTH Aachen, Henke was also engaged in various other assignments.
-For example, from 2002 to 2006, he was spokesperson for Germany’s national Fluid Mechanics Working Group (Strömungsmechanische Arbeitsgemeinschaft; STAB) and, since 2004, has been Vice President and a Member of the Senate of the German Society for Aeronautics and Astronautics Lilienthal –Oberth (Deutsche Gesellschaft für Luft- und Raumfahrt – Lilienthal-Oberth; DGLR).
+For example, from 2002 to 2006, he was spokesperson for Germany’s national Fluid Mechanics Working Group (Strömungsmechanische Arbeitsgemeinschaft; STAB) and, since 2013, he is President and a Member of the Senate of the German Society for Aeronautics and Astronautics Lilienthal –Oberth (Deutsche Gesellschaft für Luft- und Raumfahrt – Lilienthal-Oberth; DGLR).
 Since 2009, he has been a member of the Programme Committee of the International Council of the Aeronautical Sciences (ICAS) as well as a member of the Editorial Board of the Aeronautical Journals of the Council of European Aerospace Societies (CEAS).

 Henke will continue to teach through a special professorship at RWTH Aachen.